ME-ICA/tedana/docs/denoising.rst

 Decomposition-based denoising methods like ``tedana`` will produce two important outputs: component time series and component classifications.
 The component classifications will indicate whether each componet is "good" (accepted) or "bad" (rejected).
-To remove noise from your data, you can regress the "bad" components out of it, though there are multiple methods to accomplish this.
+To remove noise from your data, you can regress the "bad" components out of it, though there are multiple ways to accomplish this.

-``tedana`` will produce **non-aggressively denoised** data automatically.
+By default, ``tedana`` will perform a regression including both "good" and "bad" components, and then will selectively remove the "bad" components from the data.
+This is colloquially known as "non-aggressive denoising".

-However, users may wish to incorporate other regressors in their denoising step, in which case further denoising the ``tedana``-denoised data is not recommended.
+However, users may wish to apply a different type of denoising, or to incorporate other regressors into their denoising step, and we will discuss these alternatives here.

-Alternatively, users may wish to employ a different denoising approach (e.g., **aggressive denoising**).
+This pages has three purposes:

+1. Describe different approaches to denoising using ICA components.
+2. Provide sample code using common code to perform each type of denoising.
+3. Describe how to incorporate external regressors (e.g., motion parameters) into the denoising step.

 Let's start by loading the necessary data.